Showing posts with label Antarctica. Show all posts

 The Antarctic sea ice area was 1.27 million km² below the 1981-2010 mean on September 23, 2025, a deviation from 1981-2010 of -3.05σ, as illustrated by the image below.

 This is far below what the Antarctic sea ice area was in 1981-2010.
 If the situation gets worse over the next few months, an Antarctic Blue Ocean Event may well occur early 2026.
-In 2023, the Antarctic sea ice was very close to a Blue Ocean Event, with an area of only 1.09 million km² left on February 22, 2023, a deviation of -3.03σ, as illustrated by the image below.
+In 2023, the Antarctic sea ice was very close to a Blue Ocean Event, with an area of only 1.09 million km² left on February 22, 2023.
+This is much lower than the record Arctic sea ice area minimum of 2.24 million km² reached on September 12, 2012, as illustrated by the combination image below.

 The image below shows the Antarctic sea ice thickness on September 23, 2025.